Printer Cables: A Complete Guide to Choosing the Right Connection

 Apple Liu

-Apple Liu, Romtronic’s Marketing Manager, specializes in driving Asian market growth.
-With a degree in International English and eight years of sales experience in the electronic cable and harness industry, she brings deep industry expertise and a global perspective.
-She is passionate about Romtronic’s leadership in digital engineering and is dedicated to advancing the brand’s presence and innovation.
+Apple Liu is Romtronic’s Marketing Manager, focusing on business growth across the Asian market.
+With a background in International English and eight years of sales experience in the electronic cable and harness industry, she brings both in-depth industry knowledge and a global outlook to her role.